AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * **active_decode_targets_present_flag**: indicates the presence of active_decode_targets_bitmask.
 When set to 1, active_decode_targets_bitmask MUST be present, otherwise, active_decode_targets_bitmask MUST NOT be present.

-* **active_decode_targets_bitmask**: contains a bitmask that indicates which decode targets are available for decoding.
-Bit i is equal to 1 if decode target i is available for decoding, 0 otherwise.
+* **active_decode_targets_bitmask**: contains a bitmask that indicates which Decode targets are available for decoding.
+Bit i is equal to 1 if Decode target i is available for decoding, 0 otherwise.
+The least significant bit corresponds to Decode target 0.

 * **custom_dtis_flag**: indicates the presence of frame_dtis.
 When set to 1, frame_dtis MUST be present.
 Otherwise, frame_dtis MUST NOT be present.